 Need help implementing a program in your building?
 Contact us.

-Below is the structure for the commercial zero waste rates:
+Below is the structure for the commercial zero waste rates effective July 1, 2017:

 Charges are based upon service configurations, frequency of collection, and site-specific diversion rates.
 Our rates are designed to offer discounts to businesses based on their diversion rate.
 Our rates are calculated using both a base and variable amount, depending on the businesses diversion success.
 The fixed cost remains constant, while the variable rate is discounted in proportion to the percent of service volume that is diverted from the landfill (up to 75% discount).